Because I am your highly trained broadcast specialist.

 They are scared to death.

-If Justice Kennedy can locate a limiting principle in the federal government's defense of this new mandate, or if he can think of one on his own, then the mandate may well survive.
+He posts this: if Justice Kennedy can locate a limiting principle in the federal government's defense of this new mandate, or if he can think of one on his own, then the mandate may well survive.

-If Kennedy doesn't, or if he does, rather, if Kennedy finds a way here, he may take Chief Justice John Roberts along with him, and therefore give us a huge winning majority.
+If Kennedy doesn't, or if he does, rather, if Kennedy finds a way here, he may take Chief Justice John Roberts along with him and therefore give us a huge winning majority.

 But if Kennedy does not locate a limiting principle in the federal government's defense of the new law, then the mandate's gone.

-That's where Tuesday's argument wound up with Kennedy after first displaying a very deep skepticism, leaving the impression he might yet be the mandate's savior.
+That's where Tuesday's argument wound up with Kennedy, after first displaying a very deep skepticism, leaving the impression he might yet be the mandate's savior.

 I can't believe they sent him up there and he had no idea how to answer these very obvious questions on the mandates.

-Apparently the governor's lawyer didn't do a good job.
+Apparently, the governor's lawyer didn't do a good job.

 The left can't believe he wasn't prepared any better.